-- 3.1 Providing curricular opportunities to encourage self-esteem and self-motivation. - 3.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.3 Applying Monkfield Park's behaviour policy effectively.
-All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the pupil's sense of self-worth.
-Monkfield Park will ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4 Liaising with other agencies which support the pupil such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire Sexual Behaviour Service or Early Help Teams. - 3.5 Developing productive and supportive relationships with parents/carers. - 3.6 Monkfield Park recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
-Staff are required to be particularly alert to the potential need for early help for those:
+- 3.1 Providing curricular opportunities to encourage self-esteem and self-motivation. - 3.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.3 Applying the school's behaviour policy effectively.
+All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the child's sense of self-worth.
+Monkfield Park will ensure that the child knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4 Liaise with the senior mental health lead where safeguarding concerns are linked to mental health in school/setting for advice on case management. - 3.5 Liaising with other agencies, which support the child such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire Sexual Behaviour Service or Early Help Teams. - 3.6 Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - 3.7 The school recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life, which could pose a threat to their welfare or safety, (contextual safeguarding).
+Staff are required to be particularly alert to the potential need for early help for children in particular circumstances.
+Please see pages 8 9 of Keeping Children Safe in Education, 2021 for the complete list.
+The list includes: